GISMentors/qgis-plugins/_sources/installation/index.rst.txt

 Install Qt Designer on Windows
 ==============================

-On MS Windows platform, start the OSGeo4W installator, choose ``Advanced installation`` and search for the ``qt5-tools`` package.
+On MS Windows platform QT Designer is installed together with QGIS.
+In any case you can install it using OSGeo4W installator, choose ``Advanced installation`` and search for the ``qt5-tools`` package.

 .. figure:: images/install-qt5-tools.png
    :class: middle

 .. figure:: images/qt-designer-windows-start.png
-   :class: middle
+   :class: small

    Qt Designer can be found in the start menu of Windows.